pabloppp/CarND-Advanced-Lane-Lines/writeup.md

 I didn't change much how the example code was working, I extracted the relevant utility functions (like `_find_window_centroids`) and used them inside the `detect_lanes` functions.
 I decided to use a window of 70x90 with a margin of 120, in order to detect with accuracy the right white lane (not continuous).
 Because of the big height of the window, we will find fewer points to generate the polynomials, but in exchange we will filter out a lot of the noise from the thresholded images.

-I also added a vertical threshold of 2000 / window_dims[1] to avoid te big blobs (like when the lane is white)
+I also added a vertical threshold of 2000 / window_dims[1] to avoid the big blobs (like when the lane is white)

 My first approach was very simple, it wasn't until the end that I added three things to improve the detected lanes (and they work very well):
 - First of all, as sugested in the excercice, I saved the last polynomial detected to speed up the following calculations (because we already know were the lane is, we can use this to look for the lane in the next frame).